 RETURNING TO MASS: PHASE 1

-Weekend Mass times are scheduled as normal.
+Weekend and Daily Mass times are scheduled as normal with limited capacity.
 The Saturday Vigil Mass is at 4:30 PM.
 Our Sunday Mass times are 8:30 AM and 11 AM.
 Live stream will be recorded at the 8:30 AM Mass.
-Daily Masses will not be publicly celebrated at this time and will remain available via live stream (8 AM Monday through Saturday.)
+Daily Masses are at 7 AM Monday through Friday and 8 AM on Saturday morning.

 What we have been directed to do in this re-opening will make some people satisfied and some not.
 We empathically ask that if you are in a high risk group or not comfortable returning to Mass yet, you should continue to enjoy our live streamed Masses.
 This is part of Phase 1 of our parish reopening and will have many new procedures that all parishioners must follow to attend Mass.
 These procedures will be reevaluated weekly.

 CAPACITY AND SEATING

 For now, Masses will be limited to 25% capacity across the Archdiocese.
 For St. John Vianney Parish that equates to a maximum of 250 per Mass.
 With the social distancing directives, we estimate 180 – 200 people will be able to be accommodated.
 Please arrive to Mass early to secure a spot.